 4. Material expenses

-If you are not enough knowledge of the roofing, then you may take the wrong material and also expensive.
-An experienced roofer is aware of all material.
+If you do not have enough knowledge of roofing, then you may take the wrong material and also be expensive.
+An experienced roofer is aware of all materials.
 So that he never cheated while buying material.

 The conclusion of Plywood For Roofing is “Roofing plywood is used because it has good strength and durability in plywood.
 It also stays moisturized.
 Plywood is available in many grades.
 Plywood of grades A and B are considered to be the best for roofing.”